Cork College of FET Morrison's Island Campus

 Some of our popular progression opportunities include:

-• Morrison’s Island Campus: Progress to one of the Morrison’s Island Campus Advanced Specialisms, subject to entry requirements being met.
+• Morrison’s Island Campus: Progress to one of the Morrison’s Island Campus Advanced Business Specialisms, subject to entry requirements being met.

 • UCC: Commerce (CK201)